rajkstats/search_with_machine_learning_course/week1/wk1_queries.md

     }
     ```

-- What field types and analyzers did you use for the following fields and why?
+2. **What field types and analyzers did you use for the following fields and why?**

-    - **Name**: text keyword type field and english analyzer
+    a. **Name**: text keyword type field and english analyzer
-    - **shortDescription and longDescription**: text keyword type field and english analyzer
+    b. **shortDescription and longDescription**: text keyword type field and english analyzer
-    - **regularPrice**: float
+    c. **regularPrice**: float

-- Compare your field mappings with the instructors’.
+3. **Compare your field mappings with the instructors’.
 Where did you align and where did you differ?
-What are the pros and cons of the different approaches?
+What are the pros and cons of the different approaches?**
 On quick comparison, there were some other extra inputs were used like ignore malformed which I didn't use which would become handy in cases when we have malformed data coming in and

-- Were you able to get the “ipad 2” to show up in the top of your results?
-How many iterations did it take for you to get there, if at all?
+**Were you able to get the “ipad 2” to show up in the top of your results?
+How many iterations did it take for you to get there, if at all?**

-    - I was able to get ipad2 on the top, Need to spend time to make query work on the flask web app to get it running
+    - I was able to get ipad2 on the top using query below, Need to spend time to make query work on the flask web app to get it running

 ```
 GET bbuy_products/_search